naoshibaikyu/superbuddn/test.md

 %The other Mercenaries turn their gazes to Hunter and Iga as well.

 The Bored Mercenaries: We are bored...
 Resistance is futile.
 You will be assimilated.

-Iga: This... can't possibly end well.
+Iga Shocked: This... can't possibly end well.

 %(Ooh, suspense.
 But there's business back on the planet to attend to... where the Fatal Five, minus Warp Man, are assembled in front of Warp Man's hideaway.)